matf-pp/2020_Rabbit_hunt/README_english.md

 Depending on the initial distance between the fox and the rabbit, the probability that the rabbit wins also changes slightly.
-But what is changing is the number of parties in which the rabbit dies at the very beginning.
-With a small distance between a fox and a rabbit, it happens that, no matter how smart our rabbit was, it simply comes to an inevitable end.
+But what is changing is the frequency that the rabbit dies at the very beginning.
+With a small distance between a fox and a rabbit, it happens that, no matter how smart our rabbit is, it simply comes to an inevitable end.
 The following diagram demonstrates just that:

 <p align="center">